thalitanazare/25Murphy/README.md

 # A Novel Approach to Encryption with Physical Chaotic Circuits

-This repository contains all the code and data related to the Master's research project of **Ryan Murphy**, developed at the **Department of Electronic Engineering, Maynooth University**.
+This repository contains all the code and data associated with the Master's research project of **Ryan Murphy**, which was developed by the student at the **Department of Electronic Engineering, Maynooth University**.

 **Supervised by**: Dr. Erivelton Nepomuceno **Co-supervised by**: Thalita Nazaré, M.Eng.